 The Company sponsors a 401(k) defined contribution plan covering its eligible employees.
 The plan is available to all U.S. employees who meet minimum age and service requirements and provides employees with tax deferred salary deductions and alternative investment options.
 The Company matches 20% of employee contributions up to 15% of employee salary deferral.
-The Company recognized expenses of \$0.8 million, \$0.5 million and \$0.5 million for the years ended July 31, 2014, 2013 and 2012, respectively, related to this plan.
+The Company recognized expenses of \$0.8 million for the years ended July 31, 2015 and 2014, and \$0.5 million for the year ended July 31, 2013, related to this plan.

 The Company also sponsors an additional defined contribution plan for its U.K. employees, which is available to all U.K. employees who meet minimum service requirements.
 The Company matches up to 5% of employee contributions.
-The Company recognized expenses of \$0.6 million, \$0.2 million, and \$0.2 million for the years ended July 31, 2014, 2013 and 2012, respectively, related to this plan.
+The Company recognized expenses of \$0.7 million, \$0.6 million, and \$0.2 million for the years ended July 31, 2015, 2014 and 2013, respectively, related to this plan.